rosjat/mtx-gui/README.md

 # mtx-gui

-This will be the "new" version of mtx-gui so it's basically not functional right now because I just want to store it somewhere safe.
-But as you may noticed it's going in a different direction then the master branch
+This will be the "new" version of mtx-gui so it's not fully functional right now.
+But as you may noticed it's going in a different direction then the master branch.
+It aims to use the python-scsi package (https://github.com/rosjat/python-scsi) but it will offer a fallback to the mtx tool if python-scsi package is not installed.

 ## Updates